ngxs/store/docs/concepts/select.md

 }
 ```

-This is most helpful to programatic selects where we can't statically
+This is most helpful to programmatic selects where we can't statically
 declare them with the select decorator.